Date of Award:

 Parmesan, Romano, and Cheddar cheese manufactured with lamb pregastric esterase and gastric extracts added to the curd or milk were superior in flavor when both were employed, and either extract alone made better cheese than the uninoculated control.

 Chaudhari, Ramjibhai V., "Purification and Characterization of a Protease From a Lamb Gastric Extract Used for Cheese Flavor Improvement" (1972).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5120.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .